Last Updated on

 Before you receive form CP90, you should have gotten:

-Whatever your reasons for ignoring the other IRS collections notices, the CP90 could be your last chance to resolve your tax debt without a court appearance or a levy on your assets.
+Whatever your reasons for ignoring the other IRS collections notices, the CP90 could be your last chance to resolve your back taxes without a court appearance or a levy on your assets.

 When the IRS levies your property, they are allowed to take your wages, seize your personal property including vehicles, and can even take your house or other real estate you own.